nuxt/docs/en/guide/development-tools.md

 mkdir test
 ```

-Let's says we have a page in `pages/index.vue`:
+Let's say we have a page in `pages/index.vue`:
 ```html
 <template>
   <h1 class="red">Hello {{ name }}!</h1>